lospoy/bjj-focus-vue/README.md

 </p>

 ## About The Project
-BJJ Focus is an Edtech App for combat sports students and instructors, currently used by NYC's [Gentle Art Studio](https://www.gentleartstudio.com/).
+BJJ Focus is an Edtech web app for combat sports students and instructors, currently used by NYC's [Gentle Art Studio](https://www.gentleartstudio.com/).
 The BJJ Focus app helps teachers and students keep detailed track of attendance, technique creation, curriculum structure, and student progress.

 ## Tech Details
 - Vue3/Vite, Composition API